codetriplett/stew/preview/stew.md

 ## Imports

-Code can be included in other sections of your note as well to create functions that can be called on demand, or to create global states, if an object is exported.
-These can even be imported for use in other notes by including a link to the source note with an empty label.
+Code and states from other notes can be accessed by creating a link outside of your export with an empty label.
 Hash values on your links will control what is imported.
+A title can be included with space-delimited aliases for the imports from right to left.

 ```
 [](/helpers#helperName)
 [](/helpers# "defaultAlias")
 ```

+The first example above would allow you to use the `helperName` export from `/helpers`, and the second would allow you to use the default export but with the variable name `defaultAlias`.